hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/scheduled-create-token-system-contract.md

 ## Purpose

-[HIP-755](https://hips.hedera.com/hip/hip-755) defines a new system contract that allows accounts and contracts to interact with a new schedule service system contract enabling
+[HIP-755](https://hips.hedera.com/hip/hip-755) defines a new system contract that allows accounts and contracts to interact with the schedule service system contract enabling
 [HIP-756](https://hips.hedera.com/hip/hip-756) to define new system contract functions to schedule token creation in order for a smart contract to be able to designate another account for autoRenew and/or treasury.
 This document will define the architecture and implementation of this functionality.

 ## Goals

 - Provide the users with the ability to schedule token creation and updates.
-- Provide the ability to retrieve the information for the scheduled creation/update.
+- Provide the ability to retrieve the information about a scheduled creation/update.
 - Provide the ability to retrieve the newly created token address via scheduled transaction.

 ## Non Goals

 - The implementation of the Schedule Service logic as it is already done
-- The implementation of the HSSSystemContract infrastructure wiring as it is already done
+- The implementation of the HSSSystemContract infrastructure wiring as it is already done with HIP-755
+- The modification of existing Scheduled Transactions like updating or deleting is out of scope for this HIP.

 ## Architecture and Implementation